-- Buy yearly museum membership that offers reciprocity at other museums in other states.
+- Buy a yearly museum membership that offers a reciprocal entry program for other museums across the country.

-- Join the major car rental companies loyalty programs and sign up for promotions.
+- Join the major car rental company loyalty programs and sign up for promotions.

 - Call the local car rental branch directly and ask for discounts.